Last updated May 2023

-1. Ask for permission before you hit ‘send’
+1. Ask for permission before you hit ‘send’.

-You can ask for permission directly (express consent) or through a prior business relationship (implicit consent).
+Some of the best ways to do so are by asking for permission directly (express consent) or through a prior business relationship (implicit consent).
 If you’re not sure what rules apply in a recipient’s geographic location, we suggest you seek legal guidance.

 2. To text or not to text?
-Choose the right channel
+Choose the right channel.

 Let’s face it.
 While SMS is awesome, it’s not always the best choice for business communication.
 You wouldn’t want to find out you’ve lost your job in a text message, would you?